Sakib3602/GYM/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # NG Fitness Gym Management System

 A modern, full-featured web application for managing gym memberships, trainers, payments, and more.
 Built with React and Vite, this project provides an intuitive admin panel, user authentication, gallery, reviews, and a responsive design for both gym staff and members.